AnywhereSoftware/B4X_Forum_Resources/B4X/Libraries/TextRecognition based on MLKit/readme.md

 **Updates:**

+-v1.11: Dependencies in B4i updated to v10+ built-chain.
+Note that the local Mac dependencies were updated.
 - v1.10:
 Support for non-Latin languages added.
 There are 5 language models: Latin, Chinese, Devanagari, Japanese, Korean
 Recognizing non-Latin languages requires some configuration: